charliexie27/project-chariki/README.md

 - Encoding video can be taxing on both the device and the server and can result in lower FPS so finding the correct bitrate/encoding preset will be a challenge.

 - Dealing with the video feeds from these multiple APIs (camera/microphone, images, text on-screen applications, etc.) and mixing them together into a single video feed will be a challenge.

+## Beta Installation Instructions

+1. Download FFmpeg from https://www.ffmpeg.org/download.html.
+If you're on Windows, extract the zip file, then add the bin folder to your PATH in environment variables.
+To test that it's installed correctly, just type 'ffmpeg' in the command line and see if the command is recognized.

+2. Install MongoDB using the instructions in https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/.
+Same as step 1, if you're on Windows, add the bin folder to your PATH in environment variables.

+3. Run `npm install` in the wbs folder of this repository.

+4. In the script.js, replace YOUR_STREAM_KEY_HERE with your twitch stream key (Currently line 41).

+5. Start the local MongoDB server by running `mongod` in the command line.

+6. Using another command line, start the app with `node app.js`.
+Access it in localhost:3000.